k0tran/zed_neocmake/README.md

 1. Add `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)` at the top of the `CMakeLists.txt` (somewhere below `project`);
 2. Configure the CMake project.
 If everything is correct there should be a `compile_commands.json` file under the build directory.
 4. Go to Zed's `settings.json`: Ctrl+Shift+P `zed: open settings file`;
 5. Create or find the `lsp` section.
-Inside it, paste the following (replace `build` with your build directory name):
+Inside it, paste the following (replace `build` with your build directory):

 ```json
 "clangd": {